Google Forms lead routing calculator

 Route leads before they go cold

-RouteForms sends Google Form leads to the right Slack channel with routing rules, delivery logs, retries, and fallback channels.
+Even one missed lead can pay for RouteForms for months.
+Send each Google Form response to the right Slack channel with sentence-style rules, automatic retries, and an Activity view.